Fun Petrel Facts For Kids | Kidadl

 How many Petrels are there in the world?

-The word Petrel is the collective name for seabird of order Procellariiformes of four families: Albatrosses, Petrels, and Shearwaters, as well as two families of Storm Petrels.
-As a result, determining the total population can be challenging under one study is hardly available.
+The word Petrel is the collective name for seabird of the order Procellariiformes of four families: Albatrosses, Petrels, and Shearwaters, as well as two families of Storm Petrels.
+As a result, determining the total population can be challenging in one hardly available study.

 Where does a Petrel live?